 We live in the generation of plenty.
 Couple this with the great availability of prepared foods and the sizes they come in and our portions have probably increased by close to a third over the last 25-30 years.
 Over the decades, you can easily see how much more we are consuming on Shabbatot and Chagim.
 Just look at the sizes of our plates and the number of courses involved in every meal!
 Studies show that increases in portion sizes has led to a significant increase in the number of overweight and obese individuals.
 This is known as the portion size effect.
 It’s not just that we eat more than necessary at any given meal, but we do so over long periods of time.

-Unfortunately, much of the foods we overeat during the chagim are calorie dense, like sweet kugels, kneidlach, honey cake, and the many other desserts we consume.
-Even when eating the Simanin at the beginning of our first Rosh Hashanah meal, as healthy as those foods are, if we eat too much, it adds up to too many calories.
+Unfortunately, much of the foods we overeat during the chagim are calorie dense but nutritionally poor, like sweet kugels, kneidlach, honey cake, and the many other desserts we consume.
+Even when eating the Simanin at the beginning of our first Rosh Hashanah meal, as healthy as those foods are, if we eat too much, it adds up.